-- 1. Slide the optical drive inside the drive bay, until the latch secures the drive. - 2.
-Connect the data cable and power cables to the back of the optical drive. - 3.
-Install the: - a) front panel - b) cover - 4.
+- 1. Push the optical drive from the front toward the back of the computer till it is secured by the optical-drive latch. - 2.
+Connect the data cable and power cable to the back of the optical drive. - 3.
+Install: - a) front bezel - b) cover - 4.
 Follow the procedures in After Working Inside Your Computer.

-Removing the Speakers
+Removing the Speaker

 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
 Remove the cover. - 3.
-Disconnect the speaker cable from the system board and release the cable from the chassis clip.

-4. Press down the speaker-securing tab and slide the speaker upwards to remove it.
+Disconnect and release the speaker cable from system board.
+Press down the speaker-securing tab and slide the speaker upwards to remove.

-Installing the Speakers
+Installing the Speaker

-- 1. Secure the speaker, by sliding it into the slot. - 2.
-Thread the cable into the chassis clip and connect the speaker cable to the system board. - 3.
-Replace the cover. - 4.
+- 1. Slide the speaker downwards into its slot to secure it. - 2.
+Thread the speaker cable into the chassis clip and connect the speaker cable to the system board. - 3.
+Install the cover. - 4.
 Follow the procedures in After Working Inside Your Computer.